 An informed author is a truly happy author, and our goal is to help you make an informed decision when you publish your book.
 This page will help you discover the difference between the self publishing companies iUniverse and Dog Ear Publishing.
 To that end, we will show a price and service comparison for authors interested in publishing a book.
-You will find that iUniverse is more than $500 MORE EXPENSIVE than Dog Ear Publishing.
+You will find that iUniverse can end up costing you FAR more than Dog Ear Publishing.

 Dog Ear: YES

 Dog Ear: $5.92

 How does iUniverse™ compare to Dog Ear Publishing?